BitMob/cv.mafmadmaf.com/src/content/intros/exp.md

 As cooperating closely with front-end engineers and having an in-depth understanding of both ends, created unique and exquisite designs that could always be closely integrated with user-end interactions.
 It brought a highly praised product experience to the business partners.<br/>
 Designed and completely developed 15+ websites, digital creative service 10+ renowned brands in the past three years, and launched several original digital products, including an iOS App.

-### Graphic Design Consultant @ Vitamin Creative Space & The Pavilion

-2017 - NOW

-Designed publications and exhibitions for Vitamin Creative Space and redesigned its online store, the shop.
-Design artist's books for "Guanxin Pavilion", to explore the possibility of graphic design.

 ### Independent Publisher / Graphic Designer @ BirdyPress